sstangl/openpowerlifting/docs/lifter-name-corrections.md

 There is a helper mechanism to automatically make the changes and remember them.
 The two pieces are the data file `lifter-data/name-corrections.dat` and the script `scripts/standardize-names`.

+There is also a helper mechanism to catch errors when disambiguating lifters with the same name, `lifter-data/name-disambiguation.csv`, described below.

 ## Adding a new Name Correction

 To add a new name correction, open the file `lifter-data/name-corrections.dat` in a text editor.